Dick Crockett: Career

 Crockett's first film was Room Service (1938) starring the Marx Brothers.
 The following year he began acting and doing stunt work in Bachelor Mother and The Hunchback of Notre Dame, respectively.
 He appeared in Munster, Go Home! and Batman, both released in 1966 and based on their respective television programs.

 Crockett continued working as an actor and a stuntman until the late 1970s.

 Crockett was an associate producer for four films directed by Blake Edwards in the 1960s: The Pink Panther (1963), The Great Race (1965), What Did You Do in the War, Daddy?
 (1966) and Gunn (1967).
 A few years later, he became a second unit director for Edwards' Darling Lili (1970), and Wild Rovers (1971).
 In 1976, Crockett appeared in his final acting role as President Gerald Ford (whom he strongly resembled) in Edwards' The Pink Panther Strikes Again.

 Death

 His last stunt work was as a stunt coordinator for 10 in 1979.
 The film was dedicated to him, as he died later that year of a heart attack in Los Angeles.
-According to Blake Edwards’ wife, Julie Andrews, in her book Home Work, Crockett died by suicide.
+According to Blake Edwards’ wife, Julie Andrews, in her memoir Home Work, Crockett died by suicide due to having been diagnosed with cancer.
+He left behind a suicide note to inform Edwards.